 West Wittering Parochial School retains its mid-19th century flint and brick core, and has been carefully extended in the last 20 years.
-There are a number of thatched roofs using combed wheat reed with raised and cut ridges.
-The majority of the roofs are of clay tiles and local clay has provided the raw material for bricks, roof tiles and chimney pots.
-Handmade clay peg tiles have been used for steep pitches.
-Shallower pitched roofs have grey slate tiles.
+There are a number of thatched roofs using combed wheat reed with raised and

 The Grade II listed Coastguard Cottages, a typical terrace of its time, have slate tiled roofs, white painted elevations and timber Georgian paned windows, now painted in white and hues of blues and yellows.